Pmunoz200/wellbeing_app/client/README.md

 - **Internet Dependency**: The app relies on an internet connection for most functionalities, including real-time data synchronization and communication with the AI.
 Offline usage is limited and may not support all features.
 - **Data Storage Constraints**: The current implementation utilizes Firebase's free tier, which has restrictions on storage capacity and database operations.
 Users with extensive data needs may encounter limitations related to storage and performance.
 - **Privacy and Data Security**: While Firebase provides secure data handling, users must be aware of the privacy implications of storing personal health data in the cloud.
-- **Initial Enrollment Complexity**: The initial data collection during the enrollment process might be seen as intrusive by some users, potentially affecting user experience and adoption.

 ## 🚀 Future Scope <a name = "future_scope"></a>